 Estate Tax.
 Generally, for federal estate tax purposes, your IRA assets are includable in your gross estate when you die.
-However, if your spouse is your beneficiary, your IRA may qualify for the marital deduction.
 Consult your tax and/or legal advisors for specific guidance.

 Tax Filing.
-You are responsible for filing the applicable IRS forms to report certain activities, taxable income and/or penalties associated with your IRA.
+You are responsible for filing the applicable IRS forms to report certain activities, taxable income and/or penalties associated with your IRA

 IRS Form.
-This IRA uses the precise language of IRS Form 5305-A and is therefore treated as approved by the IRS.
+This IRA uses the precise language of Articles I-VII of IRS Form 5305-A, and therefore Article I-VII are treated as approved by the IRS.
 Additional language has been included as permitted by such form.
 The IRS approval represents a determination as to form and not to the merits of the account.

 Additional Information.
-Additional information about the rules and options regarding your IRA may be found in IRS Publication 590, the instructions to the IRS forms and on the IRS website at www.irs.gov.
+Additional information about the rules and options regarding your IRA may be found in IRS Publication 590-A, Publication 590-B, the instructions to the IRS forms and on the IRS website at www.irs.gov.